 It doesn’t help that this data is often modular or siloed, existing in several different places that don’t communicate with one another.
 This makes it difficult when a breach does happen because it doesn’t allow CISOs or higher-level executives to make decisions based on aggregated data and insights.
 When data breaches happen in seconds, manual monitoring can make or break a situation when it takes hours to make a decision.
 It also highlights a critical weakness in business processes and internal auditing procedures.

 It will always be a consistent struggle to maintain control monitoring with legacy approaches and legacy IT GRC systems.

 AI is a buzzword thrown around a lot, especially in cyberspaces.
 When we discuss AI here, we’re not talking about a system that sends emails when controls are out of date or texts when compliance hasn’t been met.
 Instead, we’re talking about real-time monitoring that continuously updates.

 At an operational level, automated control monitoring addresses risk in a way that allows executives to allocate resources in a way that will yield the greatest return on security investment.
 Siloed data only cripples control monitoring strategy and doesn’t allow for the transparency necessary to address security from a risk-first approach.

 The impact COVID-19 has had on the world has shown more than ever that automation is not only upcoming but a necessity.
 Convert automation into successful business objectives.

-Automation reduces costs, saving members of the Fortune 500 million’s annually with options to reduce business losses in the event of a breach as well.
+Automation reduces costs, saving members of the Fortune 500 million’s annually with options to reduce business losses in the event of a breach.
 The use case for AI is clear for modern enterprises.
 Embracing the need for AI operationalization will shift the focus to continuous automated monitoring.
-Business leaders must focus on technologies like CyberStrong that bridge the gap between siloed systems and augment existing systems, especially in companies that have suffered from downsized security teams in the pandemic.
+Business leaders must focus on technologies like CyberStrong that bridge the gap between siloed systems and augment existing systems, especially in companies suffering from downsized security teams during the pandemic.